 Coquette is the special occasion destination for Irish Channel residents, with a menu featuring local produce.

 Magazine Street is full of boutiques and gift shops.
 We love Funky Monkey, a vintage and costume shop for all your Mardi Gras needs, DNO for New Orleans-inspired gifts, and Petcetera so Fido doesn’t feel left out.

 *Editor’s Note: The Irish Channel Parade has been cancelled.*

 Though the number of Irish immigrants has diminished over the years, the Irish Channel has not forgotten its roots.
 Every year, the neighborhood comes together for St. Patrick’s Day revelry.

 Irish Channel Parade

-Preceded by mass at St. Mary’s Assumption Church at noon on March 16, The Irish Channel Parade, the neighborhood’s biggest annual celebration, will begin at 1 pm.
-That same day Tracey’s throws an all-day block party where revelers can find refreshments, po-boys and green beer.
-Tracey’s will also host a party on St. Patrick’s Day, March 17.
+Preceded by mass at St. Mary’s Assumption Church at noon on Saturday, March 14, The Irish Channel Parade, the neighborhood’s biggest annual celebration, will begin at 1 p.m.
+That same day, Tracey’s and Parasol’s both throw all-day block parties where revelers can find refreshments, po-boys, and green beer.

 Irish Channel St. Patrick’s Day Club block party

-This all-day block party is happening from 10 a.m. to 6 p.m. on Thursday, March 14.
+This block party is happening from 1 p.m. – till on Tuesday, March 17 (St. Patrick’s Day) at Annunciation Square.
 Irish music, food, and drinks will be available with proceeds benefiting St. Michael Special School.